pagezero-dev/pagezero/README.md

 ### All done! 🎉

 Now, you can test everything out.
 Create a PR in your project GitHub repository.
 You should notice an action in the "Actions" section being triggered.
-If the basic checks pass, the workflow will perform preview deployment to GitHub pages and database migration on your preview database.
+If the basic checks pass, the workflow will perform preview deployment to Cloudflare workers and database migration on your preview database.
 After deployment, the "View deployment" button should appear in your PR, with a link to your PR "preview" deployment.

 When you merge PR to "main", production deployment will happen, and database migration will be performed on your production DB.